On the Square Peg Problem and Its Relatives: Inscribed rectangles

-Since there is not as much symmetry in the Rectangular Peg Problem as in the Square Peg Problem, the symmetry group being $\ZZ_2$ instead of $\ZZ_4$, the number of rectangles of a fixed aspect ratio on curves will be generically even.
-Hence purely topological arguments will not work.
+Above we saw that due to the lack enough symmetry, purely topological arguments will not work to prove the Rectangular Peg Problem.
 But they give some intuition, here are two approaches.
-Assuming that Conjecture \ref{conjRectangularPegProblem} admitted a counter-example $(\gamma,r)$, both lemmas derive conclusions that seem to be unintuitive, but more geometric ideas are needed to yield a contradiction.
+Assuming that Theorem~\ref{thmRectangularPegProblem} admitted a counter-example $(\gamma,r)$, both lemmas derive conclusions that seem to be unintuitive, but more geometric ideas are needed to yield a contradiction.